rcardin/value-classes/README.md

 However, value classes have many constraints: They can define `def`, but not `val` other than the constructor's attribute, cannot be extended, and cannot extend anything but _universal traits_ (for the sake of completeness, a universal trait is a trait that extends the `Any` type, has only `def` as members, and does no initialization).

 The main characteristic of a value class is that the compiler treats it as a `case class` at compile-time.
-Still, at runtime, its representation is equal to the basic type it declares in the constructor.
+Still, at runtime, its representation is equal to the type declared in the constructor.
 Roughly speaking, the `BarCodeValueClass` type is transformed as a simple `String` at runtime.

 Hence, due to the lack of runtime overhead, value classes are a valuable tool used in the SDK to define extension methods for basic types such as `Int`, `Double`, `Char`, etc.

 ### 3.1.
 The Problem With the Idiomatic Approach

-We must remember that the JVM does not support value classes directly.
+We must remember that the JVM doesn't support value classes directly.
 So, there are cases in which the runtime environment must perform an extra allocation of memory for the wrapper type.

 The Scala [documentation](https://docs.scala-lang.org/overviews/core/value-classes.html) reports the following use cases that need an extra memory allocation: